David-DevOps-Adventure/infrastructure-adventure/README.md

 - [Azure](https://azure.microsoft.com/en-us/) as the cloud provider in which we are deploying the cloud resources.
 - [Azure Storage Accounts](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview) for storing Terraform state.

+## Current Infrastructure

+- **rg-adventure-prod-centralus-01**: This is the production rg that supports the DevOps Adventure portfolio website and the adjacent services that it relies on.

+  - **resources**: stapp-frontend-adventure-prod-centralus-01

+- **rg-adventure-test-centralus-01**: This is the test rg for the project, and it servers as development/staging environment for the the DevOps Adventure portfolio website and the adjacent services as well as a learning environment to test Azure services.
+  - **resources**: stapp-frontend-adventure-test-centralus-01

 ## Usage

 To write infrastructure as code for this project, I follow these steps: